 The pleural cavity includes the chest walls, diaphragm, pleural space, lower airways (below the larynx) and the lungs.

-History of compression injury to chest, acute severe chest pain at rib angles, dyspnoea.
+History of compression injury to chest, acute severe chest pain at rib angles, dyspnea.

 Complete right pneumothorax with minimal mediastinal shift.
 Fractured ribs at their angles (arrowed).

-Acute chest injury with rapidly progressive chest pain, dyspnoea, and cyanosis.
+Acute chest injury with rapidly progressive chest pain, dyspnea, and cyanosis.

 Large left pneumothorax with complete lung collapse and right mediastinal shift.
 A tension pneumothorax.

-Puncture 2nd intercostal space (midclavicular line) then intercostal catheterisation.
+Puncture 2nd intercostal space (midclavicular line) then intercostal catheterization.